Beyond Trading Data: The Hidden Influence of Public Awareness and Interest on Cryptocurrency Volatility: Related Work

 \subsection{Traditional Market Price Forecasting}

-The task of forecasting stock price has been addressed for decades by scholars in finance, statistics~\cite{hansen1999time} and data science in order to support investors in maximizing their profits and minimizing their losses.
-One of the earliest solutions is adopting a statistical model.
-Haviluddin et al.~\cite{alfred2015performance} conducted an in-depth comparison between statistical and machine learning techniques in near future forecasting from time-series data.
-The comparison mainly covers the statistical method ARIMA, Neural Networks, and genetic algorithms.
-The obtained results show that Neural Networks are more efficient and reliable in forecasting short-term time series.
+The task of forecasting stock prices has long been a subject of interest for scholars in the realms of finance, statistics~\cite{hansen1999time}, and data science~\cite{yoo2021accurate,li2019multi}.
+The aim is to empower investors with the tools necessary to augment their profits while mitigating potential losses.
+One of the early approaches adopted was the application of statistical models.
+An in-depth comparative study was conducted by Haviluddin et al.~\cite{alfred2015performance}, examining statistical and machine learning techniques for short-term forecasting using time-series data.
+The study primarily compared the statistical method ARIMA, Neural Networks, and genetic algorithms.
+The findings underscored the superior efficiency and reliability of Neural Networks for short-term time series forecasting.

-In the last decade, with all the improvements that deep neural networks proved on different applications, they became a primary focus for financial and economic forecasting and time-series predictions \cite{hossain2018hybrid, selvin2017stock, khare2017short, nikou2019stock}.
-Deep learning approaches demonstrated their capability to significantly outperform other methods due to their ability to learn hidden features of time-series and historical market trends.
-Traditional markets have relatively well-known factors and rules that directly influence the price trends, including the number of asks, bids, the number of transactions, and more.
-This makes it easier for a deep learning model to learn the patterns from historical data and have a much more reliable forecasting, which is reflected in the high accuracy and low error of the forecasting by just applying prices, asks, and bids time series \cite{nikou2019stock, selvin2017stock}.
+Over the past decade, the advancements in deep neural networks across diverse applications have brought them into the spotlight for financial and economic forecasting, including time-series predictions~\cite{hossain2018hybrid, selvin2017stock, khare2017short, nikou2019stock}.
+Deep learning approaches have demonstrated their ability to significantly outperform other methods, largely due to their capability to learn concealed features of time series and historical market trends.
+Traditional markets are governed by relatively well-understood factors and rules that directly influence price trends, such as the number of asks, bids, and transactions.
+This relative clarity facilitates deep learning models in pattern recognition from historical data, leading to highly reliable forecasting, as evidenced by the high accuracy and low error rates observed when applying price, ask, and bid time series alone~\cite{nikou2019stock, selvin2017stock}.

-Several studies tried to apply the same state-of-the-art deep learning approaches used in traditional markets to forecast cryptocurrency prices\cite{madan2015automated}.
-However, their results were not satisfactory due to the different characteristics of the cryptocurrency market.
+However, attempts to apply these cutting-edge deep learning methods—proven effective in traditional markets—to the task of forecasting cryptocurrency prices have not yielded satisfactory results~\cite{madan2015automated}.
+The distinct characteristics of the cryptocurrency market render it a more complex domain for forecasting.